CDelSignore/federated-learning-multimodal/README.md

 ## Configuring and Running Experiments

 1. The `/config/` directory holds configuration files, each of which specifies the parameters for that run.
 The `/setup/config_example` file explains in detail how to properly configure an experiment.
+Do not add any superfluous files in this directory as it will break the config detection.

 2. By default, all config files in the `/config/` directory are run at once.
 Always run the program **from the parent directory**.
 This will take a long time if there are a lot of config files.
     ```bash